-Few people know that Lima is a great city to practice birding (also known as birdwatching), and the surprise is understandable , Lima, usually associated with the image of a busy concrete jungle, a city with more desserts than parks, and therefore, too arid to hold any fauna or flora in comparison to the jungle or highlands regions of this country.
-But let me tell you, dear readers, this is one of the hugest misconceptions about this city, and in today’s post, I will introduce Lima as a hotspot for observation of birds, the only type of fauna that has resisted to leave this area and therefore has adapted to the craziness of this gigantic capital with over 10 million people.
-In this article, I will give you a short birding intro with observation spots in and near Lima, and other useful info for the new and the trained in this art of birdwatching.
+Few people know Lima is a great city to practice birding (also known as birdwatching), the surprise is understandable.
+Lima, usually recognized as a busy “concrete jungle”, a city with more dessert than parks, and therefore, a city too arid to hold any fauna or flora of its own in comparison to the mighty jungle “Amazonas” or highlands region “sierra” of this country.
+But let me tell you dear readers, this is one of the biggest misconceptions about Lima and the thrush will be surprising.
+In today’s post, I will introduce Lima as a hotspot for observation of endemic birds, the only species that has adapted to the business of this area, gigantic capital with 11 million inhabitants , and will propose you sites where you can meet nature without disturbing it, suggesting observation spots not far away the center of the city, and other useful notes for the novice in this art of birdwatching.

 Vermilion Flycatcher, male and female

-As a newbie myself in this pastime, the first thing I tried to do was getting the best advice possible to clear up all my doubts (how to do it? where? when? what kind of equipment? etc.) I got the opportunity to meet in this process the people of YHBirds, Yury Herrera, and his team were amazing, they guided me into this new hobby with kindes and patience.
+When I was a newbie in this pastime, the first thing I did was getting the best professional advice possible to clear up all my doubts, questions like: how to do it? where? when? what kind of equipment? etc. I got the opportunity to meet in this process the professionals of YHBirds, Yury Herrera, and his team were all amazing, they guided me into this new hobby with kindest care and lots of patience.
 They are true bird lovers!.
-They organize regular excursions and private tours in Lima, and as the excellent professionals, they are come highly recommended.
-Get to them directly with this email: firstname.lastname@example.org
+They organize regular excursions and private tours in Lima specialized in bird observation , and I can’t recommend them more.
+Get to them directly with this email: email@example.com (they speak English)

-Next part was knowing and learning about the species of birds that I could spot in Lima (what to expect is a very important part of this hobby) especially in a city that is after Cairo the biggest in the world built on a dessert, but with a plus, due to its strategic location next to the ocean, near the foothills of the Andes and close to marshlands this is a paradise for birds and birders !
-Seabirds, wetland birds and more can be seen in this jungle of concrete.
+Next part was knowing and learning about the species of birds that I could spot in Lima (learning about each on of the endemic species , and which ones are rare varieties is the most exiting and important part of this hobby) especially in a city that is known after Cairo the biggest in the world built on a dessert, but with a plus, due to its strategic location next to the ocean, near the foothills of the Andes and close to natural (almost extinct) marshlands this is a paradise for birds and birders !
+Seabirds, wetland birds and more can be seen here.

-After knowing what kind of birds I could see, the next obvious step was to identify the spots to see them, here my list of sites within and near Lima city:
+After knowing what kind of birds I could see, the next step was to identify the spots where to see them, here my list of favorite sites within and near Lima city: